wp-plugins/wti-like-post/readme.txt

 == Installation ==

+1. Download the plugin and extract it
-1. Upload the directory '/wti_like_post/' to the '/wp-content/plugins/' directory
+2. Upload the directory '/wti_like_post/' to the '/wp-content/plugins/' directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Click on 'WTI Like Post' link under Settings menu to access the admin section
+4. Click on 'WTI Like Post' link under Settings menu to access the admin section
-4. On widgets section, there is a widget called 'Most Liked Posts' available which can be used to show most liked posts
+5. On widgets section, there is a widget called 'Most Liked Posts' available which can be used to show most liked posts

 == Frequently Asked Questions ==